GoogleForCreators/web-stories-wp/readme.txt

 * Enhancement: compatibility with WordPress 6.6 and 6.7.
 * Enhancement: raises minimum WordPress version to 6.5.
 * Enhancement: updated list of available Google Fonts.
+* Fixed: resolved a minor issue when parsing text elements in the editor.
 * Minor code quality improvements and bug fixes.

 = 1.37.0 =